Global Esports vs ZETA DIVISION - VCT Pacific Kickoff: Predictions, where to watch, and more

 Head-to-head

-Both these teams have faced each other once before during the VCT Pacific League last year, where ZETA DIVISION won the Bo3 (Best-of-three) series by 2-1.
+These teams have faced each other on multiple occasions.
+Their most recent clash was during the VCT Pacific Kickoff event, where ZETA DIVISION won the Bo3 series 2-0.

 Recent results

-Global Esports' most recent match was against FURIA at Convergence 2023, where they won the Bo3 series by 2-1.
+Global Esports' most recent match was at the Pacific Kickoff event against BLEED, where they clinched the Bo3 series with a 2-1 scoreline.

-ZETA DIVISION's most recent match was against NAVI at Riot Games ONE 2023, where they lost their Bo1 (Best-of-one) match by 0-1.
+ZETA DIVISION's most recent game was at the same event where they suffered a 1-2 defeat to T1.

 Global Esports